 Wright starts, like most scholars, with the empty tomb and the gospel accounts of the risen Jesus.
 (Meeting Mary Magdalene and other women, the meal at Emmaus, meeting Thomas with disciples, cooking 153 fish by the Sea of Galilee and his final encounter and ascension.)
-This I think is a mistake for the gospel accounts were all, scholars accept, written some time between 70 – 90 C.E. at the earliest, that is some forty years after Jesus death in around 33 C.E.
+This I think is a mistake for the gospel accounts were all, scholars accept, written some time between 64 – 100 C.E. at the earliest, that is some thirty to seventy years after Jesus death in around 33 C.E.

 Paul’s Claim to Apostolic Authority

 Paul was a Greco-Roman Jew from Tarsus in Cilicia (Turkey), a Pharisee from a sufficiently privileged background to have been able to have studied under the Jerusalem based sage, the Rabbi Gamaliel.
-The Pharisees, were the party who most prized learning in general, Torah study in particular and the meticulous practice of its precepts and were well known for their belief in the bodily resurrection of those who died who had been devoted to the Torah. (as both Wright and Vermes are agreed) They also discussed such “eschatalogical” texts as the book of Daniel and expected the coming of a Messiah to free them in some way from pagan Roman rule in a coming cosmic battle that would end history and Roman power with the triumph of YHWH.
+The Pharisees were the party who most prized learning in general, Torah study in particular and the meticulous practice of its precepts and were well known for their belief in the bodily resurrection of those who died who had been devoted to the Torah. (as both Wright and Vermes are agreed) They also discussed such “eschatological” texts as the book of Daniel and expected the coming of a Messiah to free them in some way from pagan and often very harsh Roman rule in a coming cosmic battle that would end history and Roman power with the triumph of YHWH.

 Paul’s writings are fluent and challenging, rich in memorised quotations, often intimidatingly hard to understand, but also at times brilliant and poetic as in his hymn on love or compassion.
-(1 Corinthians 13) His writings also show not only his intelligence, but that he was also very creative and the first full-blown Christian theologian with the imagination to develop ideas about Jesus being not just the Messiah sent by YHWH to inaugurate his Kingdom, but the pre-existent supernatural Son of God and Saviour not just of the Jews, but of all humanity and who would shortly return to bring on the Eschaton, the End of the World – a challenge to the likely monotheism of Jesus that might have surprised him.
+(1 Corinthians 13) His writings also show not only his formidable intelligence, but that he was also boldly creative and the first full-blown Christian theologian with the imagination to develop ideas about Jesus being not just the Messiah sent by YHWH to inaugurate his Kingdom, but the pre-existent supernatural Son of God and Saviour, not just of the Jews, but of all humanity who would shortly return to bring on the Eschaton, the End of the World – a challenge to the likely monotheism of Jesus that might have surprised him.

-Compared to the other apostles and disciples of Jesus whose education would have been limited at best, Paul must have appeared thoroughly intimidating with his fluency in Greek and Hebrew, self-confidence and rabbinic learning.
-Add to that his spectacular success in bringing so many non-Jews into the Christian community and his relentless enthusiasm and conviction that this was the right thing to do, something Jewish followers of Jesus must have found quite hard to take as they quickly became a minority in the Church.
+Compared to the other apostles and disciples of Jesus, whose education and literacy would have been limited at best, Paul must have appeared thoroughly intimidating with his fluency in Greek and Hebrew, cosmopolitan self-confidence and rabbinic learning.
+Add to that his spectacular success in bringing so many pagans into the Christian community and his relentless enthusiasm and conviction that this was the right thing to do.
+His presence for the Jewish followers of Jesus must have been quite hard to take as they quickly became a minority in the Church.

-So despite never having known Jesus during his life-time, after his conversion Paul came to the disciples convinced that Jesus had “appeared” to him some time (About a year?
+So despite never having known Jesus during his life-time, after his “conversion” Paul came to the disciples convinced that Jesus had “appeared” to him some time (About a year?
 We cannot know) after he had been crucified at a time when Paul was bent on persecuting followers of Jesus’ “Way” for being Jewish heretics in their acceptance of Jesus as the Messiah.
-The converted Paul travelled extensively and indefatigably on missionary journeys, sometimes with Peter and sometimes Barnabas and Silas.
-He visited urban centres in Syria, Turkey, Greece and Palestine preaching in the synagogues with limited success as regards the Jews, but much more success as regards the Gentile god-fearers attracted by Jewish monotheism.
+The baptised Paul then travelled extensively and indefatigably with Peter and sometimes Barnabas and Silas.
+He visited urban centres in Syria, Turkey, Greece and Palestine preaching in the synagogues with limited success as regards the Jews, but much more success as regards the pagan god-fearers attracted by Jewish monotheism.

-What drove Paul to do all this was not only his sense of guilt over his persecution of Stephen and other followers of The Way, but also that he was convinced (as it seems were others, both Jew and pagan) that the end of the world was at hand and that everyone, Jew and pagan, should repent, accept Jesus as Messiah/Christ and be baptised into the “body of Christ” if they were to escape the imminent damnation of YHWH.
+What drove Paul to do all this was not only his likely sense of guilt over his persecution of Stephen and other followers of The Way, but also that he was convinced (as it seems were others, both Jew and pagan) that the end of the world was at hand and that everyone, again Jew and pagan, should repent, accept Jesus as Messiah/Christ and be baptised into the “body of Christ” if they were to escape the imminent damnation of YHWH.
 If they did this they could expect resurrection at the last day with a transformed body “in the twinkling of an eye when the last trumpet sounds.
 It will sound, and the dead will be raised imperishable, and we shall be changed as well, because our present perishable nature must put on imperishability and this mortal nature must put on immortality” (1 Cor.15v52f) ready to go into the presence of YHWH and Jesus in Heaven.

 Paul’s journeys ended in Rome.
 There, after the two years Luke mentions, he may have been executed in Nero’s reputed persecution of Jews and Christians in 67 CE.
 He may however have lived longer and visited the synagogues in Spain.

 In all this travelling and preaching Paul showed himself to be a man in a hurry ready to accept suffering and take risks.
 He was not building a church to last for two thousand years, but a church whose members should not spend time thinking about getting married because they were about to experience the end of the world.
 His letters show he clearly spoke in his role as Apostle to the Gentiles and he expected his teachings to be accepted and obeyed.
 This I think we have reason to see had a considerable impact on how and why the gospels were written.

-To return to Paul’s Conversion.
-Whatever Paul’s actual experience was, some 20 years later based on the accounts he had heard, (which oddly did not appear to include Paul’s letters) Luke wrote up in Acts the unforgettably dramatic story of Paul’s conversion on the road to Damascus.
+To return to Paul’s “conversion”, whatever Paul’s actual experience was, some 20 years later based on the accounts he had heard, (which oddly did not appear to include Paul’s letters) the evangelist we call Luke wrote up in Acts the unforgettably dramatic story of Paul’s “vision” of Christ on the road to Damascus.
 This raises three vital points.

 Paul sees Jesus’ Body is now the Church

 Paul says, and Luke corroborates, that he comes to see the presence of the risen Jesus as alive in his body, and that this is not just his personal body but the Christian community, the Church (I Cor.
 12v12) and (Acts 9v4) “Paul, Paul why do you persecute ME?”
 For Paul the Church is the Body of Christ, home of Jesus’ Spirit and unlike Israel, open to all “Jew and Greek, bond and free, male and female” His realisation of this meant he accepted Jesus as Messiah and Son of God and was baptised into the Church, was converted to “die to sin” and “be born again.”

 Paul the First Christian Theologian

 Paul says that after his conversion he withdrew into Arabia ( for an undisclosed time of contemplation and study?)
 Paul then emerged with what his letters reveal to have been the first carefully thought through Christian theology.
 Paul, while claiming that Jesus “appeared” to him, writing twenty years before the gospels, never mentions the empty tomb, the appearances to the women or any of the other accounts of the resurrection given in the later written gospels which Wright regards as so crucial it is to take literally.
 He also never refers to Jesus birth, life, teachings or parables, but emphasises his death on the cross, his resurrection and immanent coming again.

 Pharisaic Influences on Paul.
 Eschaton and Resurrection Body

 Addressing this point what Paul has to say is quite interesting.
 Talking to the Corinthians he says, “How can some of you be saying there is no resurrection of the dead?
-If there is no resurrection of the dead, Christ himself cannot have been raised, and if Christ has not been raised then our preaching is useless and your believing it is useless.”(I Cor 15:12) What he appears to be saying is not as is often thought: “Christ being resurrected from the dead (with a transformed body) gives us reason to believe we too will be transformed and raised from the dead and if this were not the case then our preaching is useless.”
-No. What he is actually saying is: “If there is no transformation of the bodies of the righteous as I have been taught (resurrection of the dead) Christ himself cannot have been raised, and if Christ has not been raised then our preaching is useless and your believing it is useless.”
-In other words Paul insists on his converts sticking to his Pharisaic thinking about what resurrection means, (a transformed body) and applying it to Jesus.
+If there is no resurrection of the dead, Christ himself cannot have been raised, and if Christ has not been raised then our preaching is useless and your believing it is useless.”(I Cor.
+15:12) What he appears to be saying is not, as is often thought: “Christ being resurrected from the dead (with a transformed body) gives us reason to believe we too will be transformed and raised from the dead and if this were not the case then our preaching is useless.”
+No. What he is actually saying is: “If there is no resurrection of the dead (i.e. transformation of the bodies of the righteous as I have been taught ) Christ himself cannot have been raised, and if Christ has not been raised then our preaching is useless and your believing it is useless.”
+In other words Paul insists on his converts sticking to his Pharisaic way of thinking about what resurrection means, (a transformed body) and applying it to Jesus.
 He does this not on the basis of him having seen Jesus as it were walking around as in John ,Luke and Matthew, but on the basis of his mystical experience. (see p1131 Oxford Bible Commentary)

 Assuming the dates taken From the Oxford Bible Commentary are reasonable we can say Mark was written in 70 CE plus a year or two.
 Its author a Hellenistic Jewish Christian.
 Matthew was written after 70CE and after Mark by a Jewish Christian.
 John’s redacted final version was written 90-100 CE.
-This shows he knows Mark and is the work of a well educated Hellenistic former Jew possibly from Ephesus.
-Luke and Acts was written by the same man, a Hellenistic, well travelled former Jew in the 80’s CE.
+This shows he knows Mark and is the work of a well-educated Hellenistic former Jew possibly from Ephesus.
+Luke and Acts was written by the same man, a Hellenistic, well-travelled former Jew in the 80’s CE.

 Paul’s letters.
-Corinthians 50-1 CE, Romans mid 50’s CE, Galatians 49-50 CE perhaps the earliest.
+Corinthians written 50-1 CE, Romans mid 50’s CE.
+Galatians 49-50 CE is perhaps the earliest.
 Nero persecutes Jews in Rome 64 CE.
 The cataclysmic destruction of Jerusalem by the Romans takes place in 70 CE.
 James executed by the High Priest in 66 CE.

 We do not know which gospel was written for which congregation, but all four gospels would have been written for churches either founded by Paul or strongly influenced by his visits, his letters or the letters like Ephesians which claim his authorship and or authority, that more or less reflected his teaching and style, but might not actually have been his.

 How The Gospels Were Written